albar965/littlenavmap-manual/src/en/MENUS.rst

 measurement lines, airport traffic patterns and holdings from the map.
 This cannot be undone.

-A warning dialog is shown before removing the user features.
+A warning dialog is shown before removing all user features.

 .. _center-aircraft: